-This mode of representation, which flashed upon my mind almost instantaneously when my eye first lighted upon M. Radau's objections, is the compensating good to the evil of being made the victim (to the temporary disturbance of my beloved tranquillity) of so hasty and futile a criticism as has been allowed insertion in the "Scientific Annals" of so great an institution as the Ecole Normale of Paris.
+This mode of representation, which flashed upon my mind almost instantaneously when my eye first lighted upon M. Radau's the victim in the "Scientific Annals" of so great an institution as the Ecole Normale of Paris.

 The bureau de rédaction must surely have been nodding when they allowed such observations, so easily refuted by turning to the original memoir, to pass unchallenged.
 It was only within the last few days that I received M. Radau's paper.